recluzegeek/automatic-enigma/Web Development/react_jsx_details.md

 - Header and Footer components are defined in their respective files (`Header.js` and `Footer.js`).
 - They are shared with other files using `export default`.
-- In `App.js`, these components are imported using the `import` statement and used seamlessly y, add as customAdd } from './utils';
+- In `App.js`, these components are imported using the `import` statement and used seamlessly.

-// Now you can use custom names for the imported functions const result = customMultiply(3, 4);
-const sum = customAdd(5, 6);in JSX.

 **_Adjust the paths in the `import` statements based on the project's file structure._**